fre-denni/portfolio-2024/src/pages/about.md

 ## About Me

 Ciao!
 I'm Federico, pleased to meet you! <br/>
-I'm an in-training interaction designer from Italy, working on products and interfaces trying to design meaningful moments for the present and the future, by having lots of fun while doing so.
+I'm an in-training interaction designer from Italy, working on products and interfaces trying to design meaningful moments for the present and the future,  in the least boring way.
 <br/>

 I like to explore new tools and technologies in my projects, learning from people so that I can narrate and develop my ideas better.